 Amazon has been selling e-ink Kindles for ten years now, with each generation getting lighter, less cumbersome, and less expensive.
 At the present time, the Kindle comes in four flavors: plain vanilla for $79.99, Paperwhite for $119.99, Voyage for $199.99, and Oasis for $289.99.
 I recently acquired the Paperwhite, which has higher resolution than my earlier Kindle, plus backlighting that makes it easy to read at night.
 (Sally soon got it away from me.)
 At 7.2 ounces, it is the heaviest of the current generation of Kindles.

-The e-ink Kindles have some advantages over the Fire.
-Their battery life is tremendous, to the point where you can leave on a two-week vacation and leave the charging cord at home.
-And you can read in bright light, where the backlit screen of a tablet or smartphone will simply wash out.
-(By the same token, however, you can't read in the dark without an outside source of light.)
-And to many people the black-on-gray appearance more closely resembles sensation of reading a print edition.
-Click here for more.
+The e-ink Kindles have some advantages over the Fire tablets.
+They're lighter, and their battery life is fabulous.
+(Amazon claims "weeks" of battery life for most Kindles and "months" for the top-of-the line Oasis.)
+And you can read in bright sunlight, where the screen of a tablet or smartphone tends to wash out.
+And to many people, the black-on-gray appearance more closely resembles sensation of reading a print edition.
+Click here for more about the Kindles.

-And here's something else: You actually don't need a dedicated gadget.
-You can also read Kindle books on your smartphone, iPad, or computer by downloading the appropriate free app .
+And here's something else: You don't really need a dedicated e-reader.
+You can read Kindle books on your smartphone, iPad, or laptop if you download the appropriate free app .
 Come to think of it, that's all the Fire actually is: a small tablet computer with a Kindle app!